Château du Boisniard A hidden treasure in Vendée at Chanverrie, near Puy du Fou

 • The name "Boisniard" comes from two terms: "bois", derived from "bosc" meaning small forest, and "niard", a falconry term designating a clumsy young falcon caught in the nest.

 Over the centuries, the castle passed through the hands of several families through marriage and inheritance: the Puy du Fou, the Mastin, the du Vergier, and the Pillot.
 In 1740, Charles Philippe Grelier, Knight of Concise, became its lord.
 A sailor for the French royal family, he traveled to the Americas, bringing back with him a taste for the exotic.
-He and his wife, Cécile des Melliers, saw almost all of their children perish during the Vendée wars.
+He and his wife, Cécile des Melliers, saw almost all of their children perish during the Vendée Wars.

 The castle, occupied for a time by Republican troops, was in ruins in the early 1800s.
 In 1804, Bertrand de Saint-Hubert bought it and began the first repairs.
 In 1869, Camille Le Tourneur de la Borde and his wife Geneviève Desmée de Lisle acquired the castle and entrusted its restoration to Paul Guillerot, an architect from Vendée.
 He restored the castle's distinct medieval and Renaissance facades.

 • In 2004, Jean-Michel Mousset, an entrepreneur and transporter from Vendée, became the owner.
-Under his management, the Domaine became the first 4-star hotel in Vendée in 2008, and obtained its 5th star in 2012 with a renovation of the Château's rooms and the expansion of the hotel park with the construction of 9 unusual cabins perched on the edge of the Domaine's forest park.
+Under his direction, the Domaine became the first 4-star hotel in Vendée in 2008, and obtained its 5th star in 2012 with a renovation of the Château's rooms and the expansion of the hotel park with the construction of 9 unusual cabins perched on the edge of the Domaine's forest park.

 The estate is not resting on its laurels.
 With a vision for the future, the management and its teams continue to improve and enrich the visitor experience.
-Ambitious projects are underway to add new attractions and services, while respecting the history and unique character of the place.
+Ambitious projects are underway to add new attractions and services, while respecting the history and unique character of the site.

-Château du Boisniard, located near the famous Puy du Fou theme park, is a must-see destination for those wishing to explore the history of the Vendée while enjoying modern comforts.
-Whether for a romantic getaway, a family stay or a special event, the estate offers a unique combination of historic charm and contemporary comfort.
+Château du Boisniard, located near the famous Puy du Fou theme park, is a must-see destination for those wishing to explore the history of the Vendée region while enjoying modern comforts.
+Whether for a romantic getaway, a family stay, or a special event, the estate offers a unique combination of historic charm and contemporary comfort.

 Thus, the Domaine du Boisniard continues to charm and enchant its visitors, while honoring its rich past and looking resolutely toward the future.
 The history of the château is far from over, and each visitor contributes to writing a new chapter in this natural setting.